Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    <img src="images/advanced-widget-settings.png" alt="Figure 14" />

-9. Go to the **Scan configuration** tab to select the pins and the scan slots.
+9. Go to the **Scan Configuration** tab to select the pins and scan slots.
 Do the following:

    - Configure channels for the button electrodes using the drop-down menu.